kexiZeroing/kexiZeroing.github.io/src/posts/learn-from-advent-of-vue-2022.md

 }
 ```

+[VueUse](https://github.com/vueuse/vueuse) is a collection of essential Vue composition utilities for Vue 2 and 3.

 ### Drag and Drop
 Adding the proper event listeners and implementing the `startDrag` and `onDrop` methods.
 If you'd like some more explanations, here's a tutorial: https://learnvue.co/tutorials/vue-drag-and-drop